mikethwolff/AI-HC-Pneumonia-Detection-From-Chest-X-Ray/README.md

 - train common CNN architectures to classify 2D medical images
 - translate outputs of medical imaging models for use by a clinician
 - plan necessary validations to prepare a medical imaging model for regulatory approval

+## Dataset

+The dataset contains over 112,000 frontal-view chest X-ray images (1024*1024 resolution) from more than 30,000 unique patients.
+The Dataset is taken from Kaggle: [NIH Chest X-rays](https://www.kaggle.com/datasets/nih-chest-xrays/data)

+**Example images:**

+**Description of Training Dataset:**

+- The training data is split equally between Pneumonia and non Pneumonia patients
+- It contains 2290 images

+**Description of Validation Dataset:**

+- The training data has 20% Pneumonia and 80% non Pneumonia patients
+- It contains 1430 images

+## Algorithm Design and Function

+**DICOM Checking Steps:**
+- 'BodyPartExamined' examined is "CHEST"
+- 'PatientPosition' attribute must be either "AP" or "PA"
+- 'Modality' attribute must be "DX"

+**Preprocessing Steps:**
+- Image is normalized
+- Image is reshaped
+- Image is repeated across 3 channels

+**CNN Architecture:**
+!(cnn_architecture_w.png)
+- The model is based on the VGG16 model
+- The VGG16 model output is flattened and passed through several additional dense and dropout layers